reduanmasud/helper-firefox-extension/README.md

 #### Creating a New Script

 1. **Open the Scripts Tab**
-   - Click the ScriptForge Inspector icon in your toolbar
+   - Click the QA Tools icon in your toolbar
    - The Scripts tab should be active by default

 2. **Create New Script**